BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 		- Open specconf.h in a text editor (file found inside cure/libcure/)
 		- Edit line 34 to define LRS2 instead of VIRUS_HET (#define LRS2).
 Save file and exit
 		- You must recompile CURE to make the change
-			-cd into your cure directory and run the following
+			- cd into your cure directory and run the following

 				>>> make clean
 				>>> make install

-	- Add this to your "~/.bashrc" file to set the path to your CURE bin: export CURELRS2="/path_to_folder_containing_CURE/cure/bin"
+	- Add this to your "~/.bashrc" file to set the path to your CURE bin:

+			export CURELRS2="/path_to_folder_containing_CURE/cure/bin"

 	------------------------------------